Penn State Harrisburg

-Penn State Harrisburg, officially Pennsylvania State University at Harrisburg—Capital College and also called The Capital College, is an undergraduate college and graduate school of the Pennsylvania State University located in Lower Swatara Township, Pennsylvania.
-The campus is 9 miles (15 km) south of Harrisburg.
+Pennsylvania State University at Harrisburg—Capital College, commonly known as Penn State Harrisburg, is an undergraduate college and graduate school of the Pennsylvania State University located in Lower Swatara Township, Pennsylvania.
+The campus is 9 mi south of Harrisburg.
 Penn State offers 2 associate, 34 baccalaureate, 19 master's, and three doctoral degree programs as well as certificate, certification, and joint degree programs.
 It was an upper division college (serving only juniors and seniors) from its founding in 1966 until accepting freshmen and sophomores in 2004.

 The "Penn State Eastgate Center" opened in 1991 in downtown Harrisburg and contains state agencies such as the Pennsylvania Securities Commission and Pennsylvania Municipal Retirement System as well as hearing rooms for workers compensation that also occupy space in the building.
 As of 2012, all classrooms and administrative personnel previously located in this building were relocated to the Middletown campus.

 History

 The college was initially founded in 1966 as the "Penn State Capitol Campus".
 This new campus was exclusively for upper division undergraduates and graduate students.
 The first students graduated from the Capitol College in 1968, with the first on-campus graduation taking place in 1969.

 The school gained college status in 1986 and was subsequently renamed as the "Pennsylvania State University at Harrisburg—Capital College".
 Two years later, the college granted its first doctorate degrees.

 The college welcomed its first four-year undergraduates in 2001, with its first student housing opening in 2002.
 Penn State Harrisburg was considered fully transitioned into a four-year college by 2004.